fetchSERP/n8n-nodes-fetchserp/README.md

 * 0.1.1 — initial public release

 ---
-Made with ❤️ by Olivier Kruger — PRs & issues welcome.
+Made with ❤️ by Olivier — PRs & issues welcome.